 Our Armidale relationship is maintained by a local Rotary Club.
 Armidale is very similar to Masterton as a rural service town and with a similar population.
 There are regular exchanges of Rotarians and there have been sports and cultural exchanges in the past.

-Should you have more questions about the Sister City relationships you can contact Tim Nelson.
+If you have more questions about the Sister City relationships you can contact Councillor Tim Nelson.